World In Paris

 Versailles Alleys

-The King’s promenades in the gardens, especially in the Petit Parc, were incessant, and we know that he was delighted to show the Gardens of Versailles to his visitors, taking them personally round the parterres, displaying the extent of the views, and explaining the beauties of the sculptures and the fountains.
+The King’s promenades in the gardens, especially in the Petit Parc, were incessant, and we know that he was delighted to show the Gardens of Versailles to his illustrious visitors, taking them personally around the parterres, displaying the extent of the views, and explaining the beauties of the sculptures and the fountains.

-To visit the gardens, King Louis XIV imagined a tour guide, and he wrote it personally: La Manière de Montrer Les Jardins de Versailles (the way to show the Gardens of Versailles).
+To visit the gardens, King Louis XIV imagined a tour guide, and he wrote it personally: La Manière de Montrer Les Jardins de Versailles (the Way to Show the Gardens of Versailles).

 The Fountains of Versailles